BadLabel: A Robust Perspective on Evaluating and Enhancing Label-noise Learning: Robust Label-noise Learning Algorithm

 \subsection{Key Observation under BadLabel dataset}

 \textbf{DNNs fit noisy labels before clean labels in BadLabel.} Previous studies~\cite{arpit2017closer,zhang2017understanding,chen2019understanding} have shown that DNNs tend to learn clean samples before noisy ones, resulting in clean samples having lower loss values than noisy samples, as shown in Figure~\ref{fig:prob_matrix_and_loss_dist}(b) and Figure~\ref{fig:prob_matrix_and_loss_dist}(c).
+This phenomenon is referred to as early learning~\cite{liu2020early}.
 However, this phenomenon does not hold in the BadLabel dataset.
 As shown in Figures~\ref{fig:loss_dist_perturbation}(a) (at Epoch $\#5$) and~\ref{fig:prob_matrix_and_loss_dist}(d) (Epoch $\#10$), the DNNs fit noisy labels first in BadLabel, and the loss values of clean and noisy labels gradually become nearly indistinguishable.
 Consequently, the conventional loss-based LNL methods~\cite{han2018co,li2019dividemix} become ineffective under the BadLabel dataset.
 Therefore, we need to find a new way to select clean labels and correct noisy labels.

 \textbf{Adversarial perturbation of labels.} We make a key observation that after a few epochs of warm-up training, noisy labels have lower loss values than clean labels (shown in Figure~\ref{fig:loss_dist_before_perturb}), but are more susceptible to adversarial perturbations that increase their loss values (shown in Figure~\ref{fig:loss_dist_after_perturb}).